casdoor/casdoor-website/docs/integration/java/spring-cloud-gateway.md

 }
 ```

-## Step6: Get the Service and use
+## Step 6: Get the Service and use it

-Now provide 5 services: `CasdoorAuthService`, `CasdoorUserService`, `CasdoorEmailService`, `CasdoorSmsService`
+Now provide 5 services: `CasdoorAuthService`, `CasdoorUserService`, `CasdoorEmailService`, `CasdoorSmsService`, and `CasdoorResourceService`.
-and `CasdoorResourceService`.

-You can create them as below in Gateway project.
+You can create them as follows in the Gateway project.

 ```java
 @Resource
 private CasdoorAuthService casdoorAuthService;
 ```

-When you need the authentication who access your app, you can send the target url and redirect to the login page
-provided by Casdoor.
+When you require authentication for accessing your app, you can send the target URL and redirect to the login page provided by Casdoor.

-Please be sure that you have added the callback url (e.g. <http://localhost:9090/callback>) in application configuration
+Please make sure that you have added the callback URL (e.g., <http://localhost:9090/callback>) in the application configuration in advance.
-in advance.

 ```java
 @RequestMapping("login")